ferfahl/ferfahl/README.md

 ### 42SP
 I'm a software engineering student at École 42, located in São Paulo, Brazil.
-Just started the 2nd phase of the curriculum!
+Currently at the 2nd phase of the curriculum, doing the Philosophers' project!
 If you want to check some of my projects, check my [github page](https://ferfahl.github.io/)!

 ### Architecture & Urbanism
 Graduated from FAU-USP in 2021, I'm currently working as a Illumination Projects Analist.